 Dawson Trotman, founder of The Navigators (a college campus ministry) once said, “God can do more through one man who is 100% dedicated to him than through 100 only 90% dedicated.”

 How does this quote strike you?
-What will it take for you to be 100$ dedicated to God?
+What will it take for you to be 100% dedicated to God?
 Day 8

 Worship